-The waterfall model was one of the first project management methodologies that came into being.
+The waterfall development model was one of the first project management methodologies that came into being.
 Originating in manufacturing and construction, the model also inherited the highly structured approach and rigidity of these industries.

 Later, for lack of better alternatives, the waterfall development methodology was adapted to software engineering.
 Dr. Winston W. Royce is often cited as the first who formally described the model in his paper called Managing the Development of Large Software Systems back in 1970.